ayucd/why-would-you-do-that/README.md

    * Case 3 : Greater than 2 food-values: In this case, the agent is provided with the ability to reproduce.
 It can decide whether it will reproduce or not based on a fixed probability provided by us for the model.

 # PART A
-##  This part tries to draw conclusions on what sharing strategy thrives the best in our environment
+##  This part tries to bring out which sharing strategy thrives the best in our environment under certain conditions

 In this part of the project, all agents are following a fixed sharing policy throughout their lifespan.
 However, to understand the evolution of the agents better, we decided to split our simulation into two different models: